CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_close" name="fd_close"></a>`__wasi_fd_close()`

-Closes a file descriptor.
+Close a file descriptor.

+Note: This is similar to `close` in POSIX.

 Inputs:

 - <a href="#fd_close.fd" name="fd_close.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The file descriptor that needs to be closed.
+    The file descriptor to close.

 ### <a href="#fd_datasync" name="fd_datasync"></a>`__wasi_fd_datasync()`

-Synchronizes the data of a file to disk.
+Synchronize the data of a file to disk.

+Note: This is similar to `fdatasync` in POSIX.

 Inputs:

 - <a href="#fd_datasync.fd" name="fd_datasync.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The file descriptor of the file whose data needs to be synchronized to disk.
+    The file descriptor of the file to synchronize to disk.

 ### <a href="#fd_fdstat_get" name="fd_fdstat_get"></a>`__wasi_fd_fdstat_get()`

-Gets attributes of a file descriptor.
+Get the attributes of a file descriptor.

+Note: This returns similar flags to `fsync(fd, F_GETFL)` in POSIX, as well as additional fields.

 Inputs:

 - <a href="#fd_fdstat_get.fd" name="fd_fdstat_get.fd"></a><code>[\_\_wasi\_fd\_t](#fd) <strong>fd</strong></code>

-    The file descriptor whose attributes have to be obtained.
+    The file descriptor to inspect.

 - <a href="#fd_fdstat_get.buf" name="fd_fdstat_get.buf"></a><code>[\_\_wasi\_fdstat\_t](#fdstat) \*<strong>buf</strong></code>

-    The buffer where the file descriptor's
-    attributes are stored.
+    The buffer where the file descriptor's attributes are stored.

 ### <a href="#fd_fdstat_set_flags" name="fd_fdstat_set_flags"></a>`__wasi_fd_fdstat_set_flags()`

-Adjusts flags of a file descriptor.
+Adjust the flags associated with a file descriptor.

 Note: This is similar to `fcntl(fd, F_SETFL, flags)` in POSIX.